-Majora Carter is the Groundswell Senior Program Director for the Justice40 Accelerator.
-The Justice40 Accelerator supports communities on the front lines of the climate crisis in accessing federal funding flowing from President Joe Biden's historic executive order directing 40 percent of the benefits from government-funded climate action to disadvantaged communities.
+Majora Carter is the Groundswell Senior Program Director for the Justice40 Accelerator, which supports communities on the front lines of the climate crisis in accessing federal funding from President Biden's historic executive order directing 40 percent of government-funded climate action to disadvantaged communities.

 Majora has led her own real estate development and urban revitalization consulting company since 2008 which focused on talent-retention strategies in community and corporate settings.
 Her clients have ranged from municipalities and NGOs to professional trade groups, large corporations, and federal agencies.
 She founded Sustainable South Bronx in 2001 which secured the passage of NYC's Green Roof Tax Abatement, launched one of the nation's first and most successful green-collar job training and placement systems, and changed the national discourse on the relationship between environmental equality and economic development.
 Along the way, she produced and hosted the Peabody Award-winning public radio series, “The Promised Land” which highlighted leaders of color in environmental and economic projects across the US.